Mojang/EducationContent/coding-fun/lesson-4/flower.md

 # Make the area pretty!

 ## Step 1
-Step 1 is to build a fence.
+Step 1 is to bring flowers into the area.

 ## Step 2
 When done, press the **Play** buton to compile the code.
 Don't forget to run your code in Minecraft.